Charles T. Wethington Jr.

-Charles T. Wethington Jr. (born January 2, 1936 in Casey County, Kentucky) was the tenth president of the University of Kentucky from 1990 to 2001.
+Charles T. Wethington Jr. (born January 2, 1936) was the tenth president of the University of Kentucky from 1990 to 2001.

 Early life

 Wethington graduated from St. Bernard High School in Clementsville, Kentucky, attended Brescia College from 1952 to 1954 and transferred to Eastern Kentucky University where he was graduated in 1956 with a B.A. in English and History.
 He received a B.A. in 1962 from the University of Kentucky in Education as well as his Ph.D. in 1966.
 He then served on the faculty of UK and was an administrator at several levels in University of Kentucky's Community College System, the forerunner to the current Kentucky Community and Technical College System, culminating in his appointment as Chancellor for the Community College System.

 President of UK

 Wethington was appointed Interim President of the University of Kentucky in 1989 and appointed as President in 1990.
 He set out to raise the academic standards for admission and instruction at the university and was successful at this, evidenced by admissions test scores and national rankings for programs at the school.
 He oversaw the building and opening of the central library facility, the William T. Young Library in 1998, as well as 40 other building projects at the university.

 On June 30, 2001, Wethington stepped down as president and served for two years in a fundraising role for UK.
 He is now retired in Lexington.